Workers’ Compensation Lawyer

-If you have been injured at work, you need attorneys your side who understand the intricacies of the Pennsylvania Workers’ Compensation Act and all of its regulations and are prepared to advocate for your rights.
-The experienced and skilled Workers’ Compensation attorneys at Silver & Silver know the law and are dedicated to helping our clients achieve the best possible legal results.
+If you have been injured at work, you need an experienced workers’ compensation attorney by your side who is prepared to advocate for your rights and understands the intricacies of the Pennsylvania Workers’ Compensation Act and its regulations.
+The skilled workers’ comp lawyers at Silver & Silver know the law and are dedicated to helping clients achieve the best possible legal results.

 Workers’ Compensation is a state insurance program that pays benefits for workers who sustain injuries or illnesses while on the job or while otherwise acting on their employer’s behalf.
 Workers’ Compensation in Pennsylvania is legislated under two separate acts, the Workers’ Compensation Act of 1915 (with amendments) and the Pennsylvania Occupational Disease Act of 1939.

-Workers’ Compensation law in Pennsylvania is “no-fault” legislation, meaning that if an injury occurs on the job, fault or negligence of either the employer or the employee is not a defense.
-In Pennsylvania, if an employee is injured at work, the employee is limited to wage compensation of two-thirds of the employee’s salary in addition to related medical and other wage benefits.
+Workers’ Compensation law in Pennsylvania is a form of “no-fault” legislation, meaning that if an injury occurs on the job, fault or negligence of either the employer or the employee is not a defense.
+In Pennsylvania, if an employee is injured at work, the employee is limited to wage compensation that is two-thirds of their salary in addition to related medical and other wage benefits.
 When an employee returns to work, the employee’s compensation is reduced based on the amount of work he or she can do and the wages he or she can take home.

-The Workers’ Compensation Act is mandatory and is an exclusive remedy that makes it so one cannot sue one’s employer for injuries that occur in the course of employment, except in limited cases of intentional torts of the employer and under the injury or disease provisions of the Act.
-However, if an employer fails to provide Workers’ Compensation coverage, an employee can elect either to sue the employer in tort or under the Workers’ Compensation Act.
+The Workers’ Compensation Act is mandatory and is an exclusive remedy that makes it so one cannot sue their employer for injuries that occur in the course of employment, except in limited cases of intentional torts of the employer or under the injury or disease provisions of the Act.
+However, if an employer fails to provide Workers’ Compensation coverage, an employee can elect either to sue the employer in civil court or under the Workers’ Compensation Act.

 In order to establish the necessary elements to entitle a worker to compensation under the Act, there must be both:

-- An injury that occurs to an employee which arises in the course of employment and is related thereto, and,
+- An injury that occurs to an employee which arises in the course of employment and is related thereto

-- Under the Workers’ Compensation Act, employers include: Persons, partnerships, companies, municipal corporations, commonwealths, government agencies and certain other entities.
+Employers – Under the Workers’ Compensation Act, employers include: persons, partnerships, companies, municipal corporations, commonwealths, government agencies, and other entities.

-- Under the Workers’ Compensation Act, an independent contractor is not an employee.
-In order to determine whether one is an independent contractor or an employee, Workers Compensation Judges examine a number of factors including but not limited to: (1) who or which entity has direction and control of the employee, (2) the wording of contracts and/or agreements entered into between the parties, and (3) whether or not equipment and/or tools are provided by the supervisor/employer.
+Independent Contractors – Under the Workers’ Compensation Act, an independent contractor is not an employee.
+In order to determine whether one is an independent contractor or an employee, a Workers’ Compensation judge examines a number of factors including but not limited to:

 Under the Workers’ Compensation Act, employment-related physical injuries include exacerbations of pre-existing conditions, even when the main factors causing one’s disability are not work-related.
-Thus, in a situation when one suffers from a pre-existing injury that is aggravated during the course of one’s employment, the employer is entitled to pay compensation.
-However, if it is determined that disability is primarily the outgrowth of one’s pre-existing condition, such disability does not meet the definition of an injury under the Workers’ Compensation Act.
+Thus, in a situation where one suffers from a pre-existing injury that is aggravated during one’s employment, the employer is required to pay compensation.
+However, if it is determined that the disability is primarily the outgrowth of one’s pre-existing condition, such disability does not meet the definition of an injury under the Workers’ Compensation Act.

-In the case of psychological injuries, the analysis is different.
-Specifically, the claimant has the additional burden of showing the specific nature of the injury (i.e. the claimant must show that an abnormal working condition triggered the psychological problem).
+In the case of non-physical, psychological injuries, the analysis is different.
+Specifically, the claimant has the additional burden of showing the specific nature of the injury (i.e., the claimant must show that an abnormal working condition triggered the psychological problem).

 In order for a claimant to prevail in a Workers’ Compensation claim, one must show that one’s disability is causally connected to the injury in question.
-In order to make this showing, in most cases, the opinion of a medical examiner drawing such a medical connection unequivocally and to a reasonable degree of medical certainty is required.
+In order to make this showing, in most cases, the opinion of an examining medical doctor, drawing such a medical connection unequivocally and to a reasonable degree of medical certainty, is required.

 Notice of Injury

-While the previous paragraphs serve as a basic overview of Pennsylvania Workers’ Compensation law, in reality the law is complex and can be difficult for a lay-person to fully understand and navigate.
+While the previous paragraphs serve as a basic overview of Pennsylvania Workers’ Compensation law, in reality, the law is complex and can be difficult for a lay-person to understand and navigate fully.

-If you’ve been injured while in the course of employment, the experienced Workers’ Compensation attorneys at Silver & Silver are standing by to provide you with a free consultation to discuss possible rights and remedies.
-Contact us today.
+If you’ve been injured while in the course of employment, the experienced Workers’ Compensation attorneys at Silver & Silver are standing by.
+We provide free consultations to anyone interested in learning more about their rights and remedies when it comes to workers’ compensation benefits.
+Contact us today at 484-653-5804!